-Chalk paint will crack if the surface underneath wasn’t cleaned properly before the chalk paint was applied.
-If the surface is filthy, the filthy will prevent the chalk paint from adhering well.
-This can make the paint crack.
+Chalk paint will crack if you don’t clean the surface before applying it.
+If the surface is dirty, the dirt will prevent it from adhering well, and this can make the finish crack.

 - Use a paint scraper to remove all the cracked paint from the surface.

 - Use medium-grit sandpaper to sand the surface.

 - Apply 2 coats of water-based primer and leave to dry.

 - Apply the paint and leave to dry

 Chalk paint will look streaky if you don’t use enough paint or wax while sealing it.
 That’s because too little wax can’t properly cover the surface, causing it to get streaky.
 Not enough paint will also reveal brush or roller marks, making the finish look streaky.

 You can fix streaky chalk paint by applying more paint or by sanding it and then re-applying it.
 If a sealed paint (with wax) is streaky, apply more wax.